maiyahershey/technicalwritingresources/docs.md

 This documentation describes the advantages of some aspiring GitHub Accounts and their repos.

-It is subjective, to the koalas.
+It is subjective, depending on locale.

-Add Arabic language for wider audience.
+Add Arabic and Hindu language for wider reach.